dh60/clothing.deals/README.md

 #### Step 1: Run the Scraper

-Execute the scraper script from your terminal.
-This will fetch all the product data and save it as `data.json` in the root directory.
+Execute app.py from your terminal.
+This will fetch all the product data and save it as a .json in the root directory.

 ```sh
 python app.py